 Neelkanth Peak

-Known for being one of the major peaks of Garhwal Himalayas and standing tall on an elevation of 6,507 metres above sea level, this peak is also referred to as the ‘Garhwal Queen’ due to its paramedical shape.
-This snow bound peak forms the majestic backdrop for the Badrinath Dham and has only been summited by a limited number of mountaineers.
-Best visited during the months of June to September the peak can be reached after covering a trekking distance of 10 kms which is covered in 2 days but the final resulting view of Neelkanth peak is just awe inspiring.
+Known for being one of the major peaks of the Garhwal Himalayas and standing tall at an elevation of 6,507 meters above sea level, this peak is also referred to as the ‘Garhwal Queen’ due to its paramedical shape.
+This snow-bound peak forms the majestic backdrop for the Badrinath Dham and has only been summited by a limited number of mountaineers.
+Best visited from June to September the peak can be reached after covering a trekking distance of 10 km which is covered in 2 days but the final resulting view of Neelkanth Peak is just awe-inspiring.

 Bhim Pul